-Hospitalist Dr. Michael Magee was pleased at how helpful his recruiter was in all aspects of finding him a job, while helping him decide the different options and strengths of each opportunity.
+Hospitalist Dr. Michael Magee was pleased with how helpful his recruiter was in all aspects of finding him a medical job while helping him decide the different options and strengths of each opportunity.
 “She was very helpful for getting me in touch, coordinating, and getting me the position at the hospital I’ll be joining.”

 3. You have support even after you’ve accepted an offer

 This was Megan’s first experience working with a staffing agency to find a permanent job, and she describes the experience as “fabulous.”

 “The staffing agency is doing all the legwork, and it’s helpful and very timesaving.
 I’m definitely impressed.
 They even had someone help me with the credentialing process.”